JacobAguirre9/JacobAguirre9/README.md

 -------
 <h3 align="center">About Me 👋🏼</h3>
 - 🚴🏼‍♂️ I enjoy long distance running and cycling
-- 🏈 I support all things Atlanta, including all our sports teams! (even if they're disappointing sometimes)
+- 🏈 I support all things Atlanta, especially all our sports teams!
+Even if they're disappointing sometimes..
-- 🗄️ Former Optimization Intern at [Oak Ridge National Laboratory](https://www.ornl.gov/)
+- 🗄️ Former Optimization Intern at Oak Ridge National Laboratory
 - 📬 Reach out to me via email at lastname [at] gatech [dot] edu
 - I am always looking for eager colleagues to collaborate with on topics in nonlinear and stochastic programming.